codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

             public void onSuccess(JSONArray json) {
                 // ...the data has come back, finish populating listview...
-                // Now we call setRefreshing(false) to signal refresh has finished swipeContainer.setRefreshing(false);
+                // Now we call setRefreshing(false) to signal refresh has finished
+                // Remember to CLEAR OUT old items before appending in the new ones swipeContainer.setRefreshing(false);
             }